avaranovich/webcourse/deck/slides/mvc.md

 !SLIDE
 ## Model
 ### Maps to a table in a database.
-By convention, a model named Company will map to the database table users, and the model will have a filename company.rb within app/models.
+By convention, a model named Company will map to the database table companies, and the model will have a filename company.rb within app/models.

 ![](images/rails_model.png)